 Funds are classified into three categories: governmental, proprietary and fiduciary.
-Each category, in turn, is divided into separate "fund types."
+Each category, in turn, is divided into separate "fund types".
 The County utilizes six fund types encompassing twenty-five operating funds for reporting its financial position and the results of its operations.
 The fund types are General Fund, Special Revenue Funds, Enterprise Funds, Internal Service Funds, Trust and Agency Funds, and Debt Service Funds.
-A description of the fund types and related funds is provided below.
+A description of the fund types and related funds is provided in the financial statements of the County included in Appendix A to this Official Statement.